Parliamentary constituencies in Surrey: 1974–2019

+2024-present (including constituencies partly in Berkshire and Hampshire)

 Historical representation by party

 A cell marked → (with a different colour background to the preceding cell) indicates that the previous MP continued to sit under a new party name.

 1885 to 1918

 Note the 15 other seats of Surrey created in 1885 which primarily or wholly lay in the 1889-created County of London are not included in this list.

 1918 to 1950 (12, then 14 MPs)

 † denotes seat which falls wholly or largely within present-day county of Greater London.